aleksilassila/litematica-printer/README.md

 Litematica Printer
 ==================
-This fork adds printing functionality for Litematica fabric 1.17 and 1.16 versions.
+This fork adds printing functionality for Litematica fabric 1.18 and 1.17 versions.
 Printer allows players to build big structures more quickly by automatically placing the correct blocks around you.

-Because the main branch is dedicated for 1.12 LiteLoader, my code can be found in [printing](https://github.com/aleksilassila/litematica-printing/tree/printing) branch.
+The main branch (printing) is dedicated to latest version of Minecraft, while printing_1.17 and printing_1.16 are for the older versions respectively.
 If you have issues with the printer, **do not** bother the original creator of Litematica (maruohon) with them.
 Contact me instead.
 Feature requests or bugs can be reported via github issues.

 For downloads check out [releases](https://github.com/aleksilassila/litematica-printing/releases/latest).
 To install the mod, first download the original Litematica and MaLiLib from [here](https://www.curseforge.com/minecraft/mc-mods/litematica).